 The Syncovery Remote Service is installed on the “other end”.
 For example, if you use Syncovery on a client which exchanges files with a server, then Syncovery Remote Service can be installed on the server to perform one or more of the following tasks:

-Unzip incoming ZIP packages.
-This feature is used in conjunction with the ZIP Package capability in order to speed up the transfer of files.
+Unzip incoming Zip or Sz Packages.
+This feature is used in conjunction with the Compressed Packages capability in order to speed up the transfer of files.

 Generate a Remote Listing.
 This feature is used to speed up the “Building File List” phase.